stefanoctavian85/quadratic_equation_solver/README.md

 # Quadratic Equation Solver

 ## Description
-Quadratic Equation Solver is a simple console application developed in C# that helps users solve quadratic equations of the form `ax^2 + bx + c = 0`.
+Quadratic Equation Solver is a simple console application developed in Assembly that helps users solve quadratic equations of the form `ax^2 + bx + c = 0`.
 It calculates the roots of the equation using the quadratic formula and displays the results.

 ## Features
 - Solves quadratic equations by calculating real and complex roots.